 - Why should you be hired for this position?

-Similar to interviews from a different field, the questions which the DepEd official present you can either force out some objective or subjective answers.
+Similar to interviews from a different field, the questions that the DepEd official present you can either force out some objective or subjective answers.
 How you answer these interrogations could speak a lot about you—especially, how you know yourself and to what extent are you aware of the career you are trying to pursue, among other things.

 Although trying to come up with impressive answers might be the primary thought for most applicants, what the interview process boils to mostly is the truth, which could outshine any unnecessary flamboyance.
 In fact, one of the things that make an interview process mind-boggling for most applicants is the idea of wanting to present their answers in as embellished a way as possible.
-While some may be able to pull these theatrics off, not everyone is as skilled about the same process.
+While some may be able to pull these theatrics off, not everyone is as skilled in the same process.

 If you truly want to get past this necessary hurdle in your application and hiring process, the best condition to be in is to perhaps be genuine about your answers and showcase the right confidence with your every answer.
-If your credentials are good, which is something you had earned out of merit, flowery words to add to such accomplishments is hardly necessary—your feats would already speak most of it, you would just have to articulate about it.
+If your credentials are good, which is something you had earned out of merit, flowery words to add to such accomplishments are hardly necessary—your feats would already speak most of it, you would just have to articulate it.

 Another effective way about getting over the pressure that comes naturally with every interview is to try not to compare yourself with others.
-How you measure with another person’s achievements should not be a concern to you, whether you are in a superior or inferior disposition.
+How you measure another person’s achievements should not be a concern to you, whether you are of a superior or inferior disposition.
 It will only create an unnecessary distraction which could substantially hamper your success in the interview.
 The key is to focus on yourself—ideally, on your best qualities and strengths—and not fall into the trap of comparison with other people as you are not in competition with anybody but yourself.